yllibrahja/Grid-and-Flexbox/README.md

 ```css
 grid-template-columns: 100px 1fr 2fr;
 ```
+> [!NOTE]
-* This creates three columns with sizes of <sup>'100px'</sup>, one fraction of the available space, and two fractions of the available space, respectively.
+> This creates three columns with sizes of <sup>'100px'</sup>, one fraction of the available space, and two fractions of the available space, respectively.

 ### <code>grid-template-rows:</code>